-Two clerks A and B were working in the bank.
-Zhang San visited the bank and deposited RMB 1,000 at counter A. Clerk A recorded the transaction amount in account book A. In the afternoon, due to a shortage of money, Zhang San went to counter B to withdraw the money.
-At counter B, clerk B found no deposit record after checking account book B.
+Two clerks (clerks A and B) were working in the bank.
+Alice visited the bank and deposited USD 1,000 at counter A. Clerk A recorded the transaction amount in account book A. In the afternoon, Alice went to counter B to withdraw the money.
+However, clerk B could not find the deposit record of Alice after checking account book B.

-Zhang San deposited money at counter A. When handling this deposit request, clerk A received a call.
-After the call ended, clerk A incorrectly considered that the deposit request of Zhang San was handled and started to handle the request from the next user.
-However, the deposit request of Zhang San was lost in this case.
+Alice deposited money at counter A. When handling this deposit request, clerk A received a call.
+After the call ended, clerk A mistakenly considered that the deposit request of Alice has been handled and started to handle the request from the next user.
+The deposit request of Alice was lost.

 However, this solution may lead to repetition.
-For example, after handling the deposit request of Zhang San and updating data in account book A, clerk A was called away but did not record the position of the current request in the shard in the notebook.
-When clerk A came back and did not find the progress of the request from Zhang San in the notebook, clerk A may handle the request again.
+For example, after handling the deposit request of Alice and updating data in account book A, clerk A was called away but did not record the progress of the current request into the notebook.
+When clerk A came back and did not find the progress of the request from Alice in the notebook, clerk A may handle the request again.

-If you perform an idempotent operation more than once, you may waste time and energy.
-However, such repetition does not affect the result.
+If you perform an idempotent operation more than once, you may waste your time.
+However, such a repetition does not affect the result.
 For example, balance inquiry is a read-only operation performed by a user.
-The repetition of this operation does not affect the inquiry result.
+Repeating this operation does not affect the inquiry result.
 Some non-read-only operations, such as user logoff, can also be performed twice consecutively.

-In reality, most operations, such as money deposit and withdrawal, are not idempotent.
-If you perform these operations repeatedly, the impact on the results can be fatal.
-What is the solution to repetition?
-After handling a user request, clerk A needs to update data in account book A, record the position of the current request in the shard in the notebook, and then combine two records into a checkpoint.
+In actual scenarios, most operations are not idempotent, such as money deposit and withdrawal.
+The repetition of these operations has great impact on the results.
+What is the solution to repetitions?
+After handling a user request, clerk A must update data in account book A, record the progress of the current request into the notebook, and then combine two records into a checkpoint.